:

 Thomas Bernhard Day

-computer software, recipe is able to generate profiles for other fictional characters from the activity of the limbic system (in particular: hippocampus and amygdala) confronted / stimulated by the fictional characters of "Verstörung" novel.
-It is a work that deals with the phenomenon of brain plasticity and its ability for changing itself.
+This work is a recipe for a procession/performance that is based on six steps used in contemporary research on emotion recognition in neuroscience.
+It is a procedure whose input data is fictional characters of the "Verstörung" novel by Thomas Bernhard.
+During six steps, using EEG device and interpretation methods combined with computer software, the recipe is able to generate profiles for other fictional characters from the activity of the limbic system (in particular: hippocampus and amygdala) confronted / stimulated by the fictional characters of the "Verstörung" novel.
+It is a work that deals with the phenomenon of brain plasticity and its ability to change itself.
 The main goal is to grasp this phenomenon "in action".
-To do that recpie is designed to be auto-affective, to be able to change itself after every execution.
+To do this, the recipe is designed to be auto-affective, to be able to change itself after every execution.

 Enslaved ornament